 The Board of Directors has also appointed an independent Lead Director.
 The Lead Director rotates on a bi-annual basis unless the Board determines that the reappointment of the Lead Director at the end of a two-year term is in the best interests of the Company.
 The Lead Director serves as the liaison between the Chairman/CEO and the Board of Directors.
-The Lead Director also ensures that the respective responsibilities of the Directors and the Chairman/CEO are understood; collaborates with the Chairman/CEO to ensure the appropriate flow of information to the Board; works with the Chairman/CEO to develop the agendas for Board meetings; coordinates and develops the agenda for and presides over sessions of both the Board's non-management Directors and independent Directors; ensures appropriate minutes are kept of such meetings and, as appropriate, communicates to the Chairman/CEO the substance of such discussions.
-Ms. Patricia C. Barron is currently the Lead Director, having been reappointed to the position for a two-year term in May 2010.
+The Lead Director also ensures that the respective responsibilities of the directors and the Chairman/CEO are understood; collaborates with the Chairman/CEO to ensure the appropriate flow of information to the Board; works with the Chairman/CEO to develop the agendas for Board meetings; coordinates and develops the agenda for and presides over sessions of the Board's independent directors; ensures appropriate minutes are kept of such meetings and, as appropriate, communicates to the Chairman/CEO the substance of such discussions.
+Ms. Patricia C. Barron is currently the Lead Director, having been reappointed to the position for a two-year term in May 2014.
+Mr. Donald R. Caldwell was appointed as the new Lead Director on February 24, 2016, effective May 4, 2016, for a two-year term.